ca4ti/FrugalVox/README.md

 ### Dependencies

 - Python 3.8 or higher (3.10 recommended)
-- pyVoIP 1.6.4, patched according to [this comment](https://github.com/tayler6000/pyVoIP/issues/107#issuecomment-1440231926) (also available in a `.whl` file in this repo)
+- pyVoIP 1.6.4, patched according to [this comment](https://github.com/tayler6000/pyVoIP/issues/107#issuecomment-1440231926) (also available as a `.whl` file in this repo)
 - NumPy (mandatory, required for DTMF detection)
+- SoX (mandatory, required for DTMF generation and TTS transcoding functionality)
-- eSpeakNG and SoX (optional but required for the default TTS engine configuration)
+- eSpeakNG (optional but used by the default TTS engine configuration)

+For Python-side dependencies, just run `pip install -r requirements.txt` from the project directory.
+SoX and eSpeakNG (or other TTS engine of your choice, see the FAQ section) must be installed separately with your host OS package manager.

 ### Usage